 Just so we’re clear, we’re done with the cheeky “what not to do” phrases.
 Something you might consider, however, is opening an Alto IRA or CryptoIRA to diversify your investments beyond assets available in public markets.
 While conventional IRAs only allow limited investment opportunities, a self-directed IRA puts you in the driver’s seat when it comes to your investments.
 (Something FIRE Movement believers are all about.)

 With an Alto IRA, you can invest in art, real estate, venture capital, and more.
-An Alto CryptoIRA enables you to invest in 200+ crypto assets through our integration with Coinbase, offering one of the largest coin selections of any crypto IRA.
+An Alto CryptoIRA enables you to invest in up to 200+ crypto assets through our integration with Coinbase, offering one of the largest coin selections of any crypto IRA.

 Open an account today to get started.